Sleep health

 Select the underlined questions below to see more.

-Sleep is an essential part of life but just because you slept for 10 hours doesn’t necessarily mean you’ll feel better for it!
-Our sleep is broken into cycles that process memories, emotions and allow the body and mind to rest.
-So we can thrive the next day.
+Sleep is an essential part of life, but just because you slept for 10 hours doesn’t necessarily mean you’ll feel better for it!
+Our sleep is divided into cycles that process memories and emotions and allow the body and mind to rest – so we can thrive the next day.

 Lack of good quality sleep is linked to:

-- Reduces growth in young children and teens
+- Potential reduced growth in young children and teenagers linked to chronic poor sleep

 - Difficulties forming and maintaining relationships